Our BS8537 root and tree protection fencing solutions on construction projects for trees and their preservation orders

 In terms of the British BS5837 protecting standards and regulations, there are basically two ways of securing the protective fencing around the roots and forestry area and making sure that it remains stable.
 These are the in ground protect system plan as described above and the weighted systems plan.
 We generally use the first protect system plan because it’s just as effective but uses fewer materials and it therefore can be more cost effective for our customers.

-However, there are occasions when the weighted system is in order – for example, when the protection needs to run across tarmac or concrete.
+However, there are occasions when the weighted protect system is in order – for example, when the protection needs to run across tarmac or concrete.
 Obviously, no amount of effort will run a long tube through ground like that!
-When we use the weighted system, we replace the tubes with flat steel plates that are loaded with up to 56lb of weights.
+When we use the weighted protect system, we replace the tubes with flat steel plates that are loaded with up to 56lb of weights.
 We use a raking tube secured to the plate and up to the Heras panel, incorporating a back stay for support.
-The back stay system can also be used over delicate flower displays or around expensive shrubbery to avoid tubes being driven into the flower bed area.
+The tree protection back stay system can also be used over delicate flower displays or around expensive shrubbery to avoid tubes being driven into the flower bed area.

 Protecting woodland is essential on all sizes of projects.
 For example, homeowners will want to protect the trees, shrubs and their roots in their gardens during construction of a new extension or garage.
 If you have had a survey done and your project requires planning permission, you are duty bound to comply with current guidance and regulations and your local tree preservation officer will want to know how you intend to preserve and protect the woods and root in your area.
 We can help by devising a protect system and solution that you can include in your plans and then install the scaffolding quickly before the building work starts.